Spotlight on Black-Owned Brands: Voices and Makers at Toronto’s Black Market

 Telan Cosmetics

 I also connected with Telan Cosmetics, founded by Tessy Tamuno Wokama.
-Her journey started years ago when she struggled to find makeup that matched and felt safe for her skin.
-During her pregnancy, the lack of inclusive and reliable options pushed her to begin creating her own formulas.
+Her journey began when she couldn’t find makeup that matched her skin tone and felt safe to use, especially during pregnancy.
+That lack of inclusive, trustworthy products pushed her to begin creating her own.

 Telan launched in 2022, and every product is made in Canada.
-Tessy speaks with such clarity about her vision.
-She is building makeup that honours dark skinned women and reflects the beauty that the industry often ignores.
-Standing at her booth felt like witnessing a mission in motion.
-It is rooted in lived experience and a desire to make room for all of us.
+Tessy’s vision is clear: build makeup that centers and celebrates dark-skinned women.
+Her brand honors beauty that the mainstream often overlooks.
+Standing at her booth felt like witnessing a movement in motion—rooted in lived experience, care, and clarity.

 Explore more here: Telan Cosmetics Website